nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. The current `linkcontact` command does not recognise an inputted phone number if there are extra spaces around it.
 For example, `linkcontact 1      12345678` is not allowed.
 We plan to allow the extra spaces by ignoring extra spaces when splitting the input arguments.

-3. upon using the current `linkcontact` command on a contact that is already linked to a specified event, the application returns "contact successfully linked" message in the message display box.
-We plan to change the display message to "Contact already linked" instead for contacts that are already linked.
+3. Upon using the current `linkcontact` command on a contact that is already linked to a specified event, the application returns a 'Successfully linked' message in the message display box.
+We plan to change the display message to 'Contact already linked' instead for contacts that are already linked.

 4. The current UI does not wrap text displayed into a new line, instead a scroll bar is used to scroll and view textual informations that are too long.
 We plan to add a text wrapping feature to provide better readability to users so that scrolling is not needed.